narendraj9/digsep/README.md

 # Degree of Separation on Twitter

     I did this as part of the hiring challenge for a company.
-I think it's cool and people can build it better.
+I think it's cool and people can make it better.
 Pull requests are welcome. :)

     Using the scripts requires `tweepy` and `numpy`.
 Please use the